 In dealing with highly technical issues, complex development processes and technically oriented engineers, engineering managers rarely get the chance to actually manage.
-Instead, they often act as a firefighter to deal with the emergency of the day.
+Instead, they often act as firefighters, dealing with the emergency of the day.
 Due to generational dynamics and hyper-specialization, however, the landscape of engineering staffing is changing.
-To get ahead of the curve, some organizations are far more serious about competitively recruiting and retaining engineers.
-Those efforts fall under the strategy called Talent Management.
+To get ahead of the curve, some organizations have become far more serious about competitively recruiting and retaining engineers.
+These efforts fall under the strategy called Talent Management.

 Defining a Talent Management Strategy

-Talent management refers to the anticipation of required human capital the organization needs at the time then setting a plan to meet those needs.
-Companies engaging in a talent management strategy shift the responsibility of employees from the human resources department to all managers throughout the organization.
+Talent management refers to the anticipation of required human capital that an organization needs at the time, then setting a plan to meet those needs.
+Companies engaging in a talent management strategy shift the responsibility of hiring employees from the human resources department to all managers throughout the organization.

 Traditionally, managing an engineering organization has been fairly reactive in nature.
 Searching for candidates usually starts after a key engineer has left the organization.
-Reviews are usually driven by corporate mandates.
-Training of individuals usually occurs as part of some certification.
+Reviews are generally driven by corporate mandates.
+Training of individuals frequently occurs due to certification requirements.

-In a Talent Management strategy, however, those activities are both more explicitly defined and more proactive in nature.
-Table 6 shows some of this formal definition, per the Wikipedia entry for Talent Management and translates it into engineering applicability.
+In a Talent Management strategy, however, these activities are more explicitly defined and proactive in nature.
+The table below gives a formal definition per the Wikipedia entry for Talent Management and translates it into engineering applicability.

 Talent Management Traits